 • "write speed, IOPS" and "write speed, Mbps".

-• inbound traffic speed, Mbps;
+• inbound traffic speed, Mbps (change without VM rebooting is supported);

-• outgoing traffic speed, Mbps;
+• outgoing traffic speed, Mbps (change without VM rebooting is supported);

 VMs with a traffic speed higher than 1000 Mbps may not work correctly.